dwarmstrong/homebin/README.rst

     get a street address from command line arguments or clipboard and open web browser to the Google Maps page for the address paVolume
-    pulseaudio volume control (more: `"Shell script: paVolume" <http://www.circuidipity.com/pavolume.html>`_) rePhoneAndEmail.py
+    pulseaudio volume control (more: `"Shell script: paVolume" <http://www.circuidipity.com/pavolume.html>`_) raiseRedLantern.py
+    a set of classes to add notification capabilities to scripts rePhoneAndEmail.py
     find and extract phone numbers and email addresses on the clipboard reSearch.py